Stress Management In El Paso, TX

 • Nervous habits (e.g. nail biting, pacing)

-• Procrastination/Neglect Responsibilities
+• Procrastination/Neglect of Responsibilities

-• Sleep Too much/ Too Little
+• Sleep Too Much/Too Little

 Cognitive Symptoms: